SENTRI

 SENTRI lanes at San Ysidro border crossing/port of entry, 2015.
-Tijuana, Mexico to San Diego, California.
+Tijuana, Mexico, to San Diego, California.

-The Secure Electronic Network for Travelers Rapid Inspection (SENTRI) provides expedited U.S. Customs and Border Protection (CBP) processing, at the U.S.–Mexico border, of pre-approved travelers considered low-risk.
+The Secure Electronic Network for Travelers Rapid Inspection (SENTRI) is a U.S. Customs and Border Protection (CBP) program that provides expedited clearance for pre-approved travelers at United States ports of entry.
+Participants in the program undergo rigorous background checks and are deemed low-risk travelers by CBP.
 Voluntary applicants must undergo a thorough background check against criminal, customs, immigration, law enforcement, and terrorist databases; a 10-fingerprint law enforcement check; and a personal interview with a CBP officer.
-The total enrollment fee is $120, and SENTRI status is valid for five years.
+The total enrollment fee is about $120, and SENTRI status is valid for five years.

-Once the applicant is approved, they are issued a Radio Frequency Identification (RFID) card identifying their status in the CBP database when arriving at U.S. land and sea ports of entry (POE).
+Once the applicant is approved, they are issued a radio-frequency identification (RFID) card identifying their status in the CBP database when arriving at U.S. land and sea ports of entry (POE).
 SENTRI users have access to dedicated lanes into the United States.
 Unlike NEXUS, which is a joint program between United States and Canadian immigration authorities, SENTRI is solely a CBP program and only applies to customs and immigration inspections into the United States, not into Mexico.
 SENTRI members are permitted to utilize NEXUS lanes when entering the United States from Canada by land (but not vice versa).

 Global Entry allows registered users to enter their own SENTRI applications and approved members to edit their information.
 A valid SENTRI card is a Western Hemisphere Travel Initiative (WHTI) compliant document.